nicholaschenai/agi-potential-notes/papers/coala.md

 ---

 # Other

+## Discussion
+- Planning vs. execution: how much should agents plan? "balancing the cost of planning against the utility of the resulting improved plan" (ref [xkcd comic](https://xkcd.com/1445/) of plan A vs plan B vs thinking about choosing plan A or B)
+- Learning vs. acting: how should agents continuously and autonomously learn? (explore-exploit for learning)
+- LLMs vs. code: where should agents rely on each?
+"CoALA thus suggests that good design uses agent code primarily to implement classic, generic planning algorithms - and relies heavily on the LLM for action proposal and evaluation."

+## Introduction
 - Draws parallels with these ideas: _production systems_ and _cognitive architectures_ (finally!)
 	- "Production systems generate a set of outcomes by iteratively applying rules"
 - Fig 1, the different types of LLMs and going up the hierarchy of complexity
     - 1a.
 Simplest type: LLM as generic input-output fn
     - 1b.
 LLM as an agent, in a typical RL fashion interacting with the env by producing an action based on observation
     - 1c.
 Cognitive LM, same setup as 1b but the agent internally has various components like memory, retrieval learning and reasoning (i.e. RAG style)
-- Background: From Strings to Symbolic AGI
+## Background: From Strings to Symbolic AGI
 - "Large production systems connected to external sensors, actuators, and knowledge bases required correspondingly sophisticated control flow."
 - "AI researchers defined 'cognitive architectures' that mimicked human cognition - explicitly instantiating processes such as perception, memory, planning (Adams et al., 2012) to achieve flexible, rational, real-time behaviors"
 - Canonical example: Soar (fig 2A).
 My summary [here](soar.md)
 - CAs have become less popular in the community due to the limitation to domains that can be prescribed by logical predicates, and require pre-specified rules to function
 - LLMs appear well-posed to meet these challenges due to its flexibility (can operate over arbitrary text) and reduced user specification requirements (LLMs learn a distribution over productions via pretraining)
 - Researchers have begun to use LLMs within CAs for their implicit world knowledge and to augment traditional symbolic approaches (see citation)
 - In this paper, the authors import principles from CA to guide the design of LLM based agents
-- Connections b/w LMs and production systems
+## Connections b/w LMs and production systems
 - section draws analogies between the two.
 - Fig 3 shows the evolution of LMs to agents.
 3a: basic LLM call.
 3b: prompt chaining uses pre defined sequences of LLM calls.
 3c: language agents use an interactive feedback loop with env.

-- Discussion
-    - Planning vs. execution: how much should agents plan? "balancing the cost of planning against the utility of the resulting improved plan" (ref [xkcd comic](https://xkcd.com/1445/) of plan A vs plan B vs thinking about choosing plan A or B)
-    - Learning vs. acting: how should agents continuously and autonomously learn? (explore-exploit for learning)
-    - LLMs vs. code: where should agents rely on each?
-"CoALA thus suggests that good design uses agent code primarily to implement classic, generic planning algorithms - and relies heavily on the LLM for action proposal and evaluation."

----

-# Soar overview
+## Soar overview
-- Decision making: Fig 2B
-	- each decision cycle: their preconditions are checked against the agent's working memory
-	- proposal and evaluation phase: a set of productions is used to generate and rank a candidate set of possible actions (see operators vs rules footnote)
+- Decision making: Fig 2B. proposal and evaluation phase: a set of productions is used to generate and rank a candidate set of possible actions (see operators vs rules footnote)
-- Learning
-	- Soar can write new productions into its procedural memory, effectively updating its source code!